locomotive-agency/GA3toGA4/README.md

 ### Part 1: GA3 to GA4 SQL Workflow

+First, open the notebook we have shared using Google Colab here: https://colab.research.google.com/drive/1X7bWFcxsoe2WJ892vbbpsERNurv28k7S?usp=sharing

+You can create your own editable copy of the notebook by going to File > Save a copy...

 #### Install BigQuery Data Transfer
 This is needed to set up the reoccuring queries.